Sujan2332/Something/README.md

 ## *📜 License*
 ### *This project is licensed under the MIT License - see the LICENSE file for details.*

-📬 Contact
+## *📬 Contact*
-For any questions, bugs, or feature requests, feel free to open an issue or contact us directly at [your-email@example.com].
+### *For any questions, bugs, or feature requests, feel free to open an issue or contact us directly at saisujan.s03@gmail.com.*

-Thank you for exploring ChimeSphere!
+# *Thank you for exploring Something♾️!
 We hope you enjoy using it as much as we enjoyed building it.
-Feel free to contribute and make it even better!
+Feel free to contribute and make it even better!*